 “The correctional system is an integral component of the criminal justice system,” he said in a Jan.
 4 news release.
 “We have an exceptional opportunity to bridge the gap between restorative justice and social change in public safety.
 However, to ensure we are successful, conditions at the Fulton County Jail must be overhauled including vital physical expansion which ACDC provides.”

-Labat’s proposal represents another moment in the years-long debate over what should be done with the center, which has not housed prisoners for about two years.
+Labat’s proposal represents another moment in the years-long debate over what should be done with the center, which today houses only a fraction of the number of inmates it used to hold.

 In September 2018, Mayor Keisha Lance Bottoms signed an executive order to end the decades-long contract the city had with U.S. Immigration and Customs Enforcement and transfer all remaining immigrant inmates out of the center.